renode/renode-docs/source/advanced/building_from_sources.md

     --force-net-framework-version     build against different version of .NET Framework than specified in the solution --net                             build with dotnet
-    -B                                bundle target runtime (default value: linux-x64, requires --net, -t) --profile-build                   build optimized for tlib profiling
+    -B                                bundle target runtime (default value: linux-x64, requires --net, -t) -F                                select the target framework for which Renode should be built (default value: net8.0) --profile-build                   build optimized for tlib profiling
+    --tlib-only                       only build tlib
+    --tlib-arch                       build only single arch (implies --tlib-only) --tlib-export-compile-commands    build tlibs with 'compile_commands.json' (requires --tlib-arch) --host-arch                       build with a specific tcg host architecture (default: i386) --skip-dotnet-target-generation   don't generate 'Directory.Build.targets' file, useful when experimenting with different build settings

 Additionally you can directly specify flags which will be passed to the build system after `--`.
 For example, if you wanted to override the `CompilerPath` property you could use::